-The newly-renovated James M. Stewart ’32 Theater will reopen this fall with a series of film screenings featuring award-winning guest filmmakers.
+The newly-renovated James Stewart Film Theater at 185 Nassau Street will reopen this fall with a series of film screenings featuring award-winning guest filmmakers curated by Director of the Program in Visual Arts Martha Friedman.
 All screenings in the series are free and open to the public.

 This film screening series is supported through the John Sacret Young ’69 Lecture Series fund.
 Sacret Young is a 1969 graduate of Princeton and an author, producer, director, and screenwriter.
 He has been nominated for seven Emmy Awards and seven Writers Guild of America (WGA) Awards, winning two WGA Awards.
 He is perhaps best known for co-creating, along with William F. Broyles Jr., China Beach, the critically acclaimed ABC-TV drama series about medics and nurses during the Vietnam War, and for his work on the television drama The West Wing.
 Young has also received a Golden Globe and a Peabody Award, and his original mini-series about the Gulf War, Thanks of a Grateful Nation, was honored with his fifth Humanitas Prize nomination.
 He is the author of REMAINS: Non-Viewable,a Los Angeles Timesbest seller.
 He has written extensively about American art, which led to his recent memoir Pieces of Glass – An Artoir about the effect art has had on his writing, his screen work, and his life.